 RF fields, but that material has since been removed from the

-exposed mice for a lifetime (from in the uterus before birth until the
+exposed animals for a lifetime (from in the uterus before birth until

 cellphones expose users to EMFs at much higher specific absorption rates

 than some used in these studies.
 However, amateur radio operators